hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     ADDIN_ENDPOINT=
    ```

-1. Add the following line to the end of the \infra\azure.bicep file:
+1. Add the following two lines to the end of the \infra\azure.bicep file:

     ```
     output ADDIN_DOMAIN string = siteDomain
+    output ADDIN_ENDPOINT string = 'https://${siteDomain}'
     ```

 1. In the Teams manifest template, add the placeholder `"${{ADDIN_DOMAIN}}",` to the top of the "validDomains" array.
 The Teams Toolkit will replace this with a localhost domain when you are developing locally.
 When you deploy the finished Teams app to staging or production as described below in [Move the application to Azure](#move-the-application-to-azure), Teams Toolkit will replace the placeholder with the staging/production URI.
 The following is an example: